Nextiles/documentation/software/sdk-installation.md

 # NextilesSDK

 Leverage the cutting edge Nextiles Technology, with Nextiles SDK and power your application with raw data stream.

-The following document talks about how to integrate the SDK in one's application.
+The following document describes how to integrate the SDK into an application.
 The document also provides a walkthrough on after installing the SDK; how to connect or disconnect a device, extract raw data and many other cool features.

 Note: BLE Devices and the technology is out of this scope.
 You may want to read through [Bluetooth Connections](https://developer.apple.com/bluetooth/), if you want to dive deeper into it.

 ## Platform Support
 -   ios 13.0 or higher